vatic-vision/hudl-automation-zw/README.md

 Change @now to whatever you've set for your tag if you've changed it

 #### Behave Failures and Evidence
 If a failure occurs, a screenshot folder will be created and a screenshot with the failing scenario name will be added.
-If you wold like to easily force a failure, you can change one of the step parameters in hudl-automation-zw/features/login_page.feature User can log in
+If you wold like to easily force a failure, you can change one of the step parameters in hudl-automation-zw/features/login_page.feature User can log in.

+Example: update the step **"Then I am directed to the "/home" page"** changing "/home" in **Scenario: User can log in** to some other path, then run tests.
+The first test will fail and you will see a screenshot and error output in your terminal

 ### Parallel Execution
 Using behavex, we can easily run multiple scenarios in our feature files in parallel by running: